rust-lang/rust/src/doc/rust.md

 ### Miscellaneous attributes

+- `export_name` - on statics and functions, this determines the name of the exported symbol.
 - `link_section` - on statics and functions, this specifies the section of the object file that this item's contents will be placed into.
 - `macro_export` - export a macro for cross-crate usage.